etiennedevaux/warksar/README.md

 Used the HTML parser.
 Total execution time 127 milliseconds.
 ________________________________________
-About this checker • Report an issue • Version: 21.2.17
+About this checker Â• Report an issue Â• Version: 21.2.17

 ##Deployment

 ##Credits